Do you ever wonder where everyone’s standards went?

 I started babysitting when I was 12 and got my first job when I was 14.
-I spent 10 years working while I went to school and then college and then the real-world.
+I spent 10 years working while I went to school before I entered college and then the real-world.
 I didn't have a choice- if I wanted to have a life and shop and eat out I needed to make my own money.

 Attending NYU, I met a lot of different people from all over the world.
 However, I still didn't meet the kind the people I desperately sought.
 Most of my peers were middle-class like me, with a few from wealthy families that lived in a different universe.

 By the time I was 24, I had enough of the workforce and began working for myself full-time.

 I always knew I belonged in a different social setting and felt out of place everywhere I went.
 I had manners.
 I said thank you.
 I spoke well.
 I never gossiped behind people’s back.
 I knew right from wrong.

 My people were out of my reach.
 Unattainable.

 I spent years trying to break through the invisible ceiling separating me and the people I wanted to be friends with, date and call my community.

 And it finally happened, all because I took my business as seriously as possible and crafted it according to my values.